5jt/dyalog-cookbook/manuscript/09_testing.md

    1 test case executed
    0 test cases failed
    0 test cases broken
-Time of execution recorded on variable #.Tests.TestCasesExecutedAt in: yyyy-mm-dd hh:mm:ss Looking for a function "Cleanup"...
+Time of execution recorded on variable #.Tests.TestCasesExecutedAt in: YYYY-MM-DD hh:mm:ss Looking for a function "Cleanup"...
-  Function "Cleanup" found and successfully executed.
+  Function "Cleanup" found and executed.
 ~~~

 We need one more test case: